tarikcoskun/unicorns-software/wiki/Squid.md

 ---
 title: Squid
-description: Squid is the AI you are trying to escaping from in the game
+description: Squid is the AI you are trying to escape from in the game
+cover: /wiki/squid2.png
 tags:
   - characters
 ---